spartan-phunguyen/github-crawler/README.md

 - `{username}_comments.enriched.json`: Enriched comments with classifications
 - `{language}_pipeline_results.json`: Pipeline execution summary

+## Troubleshooting

+If you encounter API rate limit errors:

+- Reduce `MAX_CONCURRENT_TASKS` in the `.env` file
+- Increase the sleep time between languages in the `run_pipeline.sh` script
+- Make sure you're using a GitHub token with appropriate scopes
+- Try using `USE_REST_API=true` to use GitHub's REST API which may have different rate limits

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.